thoughtspot/community-tools/python_tools/org_ldap_sync_python_api/README.md

 1. If the <b>org_mapping</b> flag is added.
 The script will exit if none of <b>org_file_input</b>
    or <b>org_attr</b> flags are provided.
-2. For any parent-member relationship, if the member doesn't exist in each of parent't org the script will throw org conflict, unless ni org mapping for the member is given.
+2. For any parent-member relationship, if the member doesn't exist in each of parent't org the script will throw org conflict, unless no org mapping for the member is given.
 Example: <br/>
    Case1:
     ```json
    [